Travel guide

 Real coverage on the slopes

 Coverage at European ski resorts is better than people imagine.
-The large areas of the Alps, the Pyrenees, and Andorra have antennas in the main areas, near the ski lifts, and at many high altitudes, because the resorts themselves need communication for slopes and rescue.
-On the chairlift and main slopes, you'll generally have 4G without a problem most of the time.
+Large areas of the Alps, the Pyrenees, and Andorra have antennas in the main villages, in the lift areas, and at many high altitudes, because the resorts themselves need communications for slopes and rescue.
+On the chairlift and on the main slopes, you'll have 4G without a problem most of the time.

-Mountain reality: the signal drops in enclosed valleys, off-piste routes, and behind ridges that shadow the antennas.
+Mountain reality: the signal drops in enclosed valleys, on off-piste routes, and behind ridges that shade the antennas.
 It's not the eSIM's or the operator's fault; it's physics.
 Download offline maps of the resort just in case.

-The trick to a good ski plan is for the eSIM to connect to the best available network at each point (roaming between local operators), not just one.
-So, if one side of the mountain is dominated by one operator and the other by a different one, your phone chooses the one with the strongest signal.
+The trick to a good ski plan is that the eSIM connects to the best available network at each point (roaming between local operators), not just one.
+This way, if one side of the mountain is dominated by one operator and the other by another, your mobile chooses the one with the strongest signal.
 That makes the difference between having a map on the lift or being left in the dark.

-Here's the problem that catches most skiers off guard: the cold does not drain the battery, but it makes the phone think it's more drained than it is.
-Lithium batteries perform worse at sub-zero temperatures, so a phone at 40% can suddenly shut down on a slope at -8°C. It's not an eSIM fault: it happens to any phone.
+Here's the problem that catches most skiers off guard: the cold doesn't drain the battery, but it makes the phone think it's more discharged than it is.
+Lithium batteries perform worse at sub-zero temperatures, so a phone at 40% can suddenly shut down on a slope at -8°C. It's not an eSIM failure: it happens to any phone.

 The solution is simple and very effective: keep your phone close to your body, in an inner jacket pocket, not an outer pant pocket.
 Body heat keeps the battery within its operating range.
-These habits help you make it to the end of the day with power:
+These habits help ensure you have charge until the end of the day:

-• Inner pocket, near your chest, and only take out your phone for essentials.
+• Inner pocket, close to your chest, and only take your phone out when absolutely necessary.

 • Small power bank in your backpack for midday.

-• Downloaded offline maps: searching for network uses a lot of battery.
+• Offline maps downloaded: searching for network uses a lot of battery.

 • If it turns off due to cold, warm it up before turning it back on: it usually recovers charge.

-eSIM for skiing: slope coverage, cold, and battery
+eSIM for skiing: coverage on slopes, cold and battery

 Photo: Gu Bra · Pexels